 If you’re serving a child or adult that’s struggling with GI issues, (lack of) weight gain, etc. be sure to work with a professional to make sure all of their needs are being met.
 You also want to avoid going overboard on protein, as too much can stress some systems.

-On a side note, 1 tablespoon of a healthy fat, such as avocado oil or tiger nut oil (not a nut) is an excellent addition to a smoothie made for someone who needs to gain weight.
+On a side note, 1 tablespoon of a healthy fat, such as avocado oil or tiger nut oil (not a tree nut) is an excellent addition to a smoothie made for someone who needs to gain weight.

 Which Sweeteners To Use In Your Smoothie